What is a Discretionary Trust? Pros and Cons

 A discretionary trust is a type of trust that allows the trustee to exercise power over how income and assets are distributed.
 This can be a positive or negative aspect, depending on what you’re looking for in a trust.

-So, in this blog post, we’ll explore some key pros and cons of discretionary trusts so you can make an informed decision about whether it’s right for your financial circumstances.
+So, in this blog post, we’ll explore some general key pros and cons of discretionary trusts so you can make an informed decision about whether it’s right for your circumstances.

-A discretionary trust is a legal agreement where one person (the trustee) holds and manages assets and trust capital on behalf of another person or people (the trust beneficiaries).
+A discretionary trust is a legal agreement where the trustee (person or company) holds and manages assets and trust capital on behalf of another person or people (the trust beneficiaries).

-The difference between a discretionary trust and other types of trust structures is that the trustee exercises complete discretion regarding how to distribute the relevant income and/or capital amongst the beneficiaries.
+The difference between a discretionary trust and other types of trust structures is that the trustee exercises complete discretion regarding distributing the relevant income and/or capital amongst the beneficiaries as per trust deed.

 Characteristics of Discretionary Trusts: Trust Deed and Trust Property